 Vicki has a heart for worship and serving the church family at Wotton Baptist Church through her musical gifting.
 She works part time as a social worker, is married to Mike and they have two children and a dog.
 Vicki loves spending time with her family, walking in the countryside, listening to classical music and often has her nose in a book.

 Karen is part of the WEBA youth workers network, trained with The Door youth project in Stroud and is involved in youth work at WBC, Wotton Youth Centre and the local secondary school as well as working as a lunchtime supervisor at one of Wotton’s primary schools.
 Karen is married to Tristan, they have 4 kids, 2 dogs and two horses.
 Karen likes running and walking the dogs and loves helping teenagers meet God.

-Arlene Greenwood (Church Administrator)
+Arlene Greenwood (Part-time Church Administrator)